choria-io/website/docs/content/concepts/large_scale/_index.md

 In this document we will not dwell much on the actual workflow engine rather we show how the various components of Choria would enable such a system to be built reliably and at large scale.
 A conceptual design of the actual workflow system might be included later, but the actual flow engine is not a component included in Choria today.
 One can mentally replace this workflow component with any other component that need access to programmable infrastructure.

-The kinds of workflows discussed are for tasks like data gathering, remediation, driving patch exercises or providing intel during outages additionally, regular observation of fleet state via [Choria Scout](https://master.choria.io/docs/scout/) can feed into ML models enabling work in the AI Ops space.
+The kinds of workflows discussed are for tasks like data gathering, remediation, driving patch exercises or providing intel during outages, additionally, regular observation of fleet state via [Choria Scout](https://master.choria.io/docs/scout/) can feed into ML models enabling work in the AI Ops space.

 It's been shown that in large enterprises this system can support millions of workflow executions on a daily basis once integrated into enterprise monitoring and other such systems.

 A number of systems are required to realise such a system, a few are listed here and this document will explore how these are built using Choria technologies:

- * Ability to deliver the agent with low-touch overhead with self-managing of its lifecycle, configuration, availability and security.
+ * Ability to deliver the agent with low-touch overhead, self-managing its lifecycle, configuration, availability and security.
  * Integration into existing Enterprise security be it Certificate Authorities, SSO or 2FA tokens from different vendors and with different standards.
  * Node introspection to discover its environment, this includes delivery of metadata gathering plugins at a large scale.
  * Fleet metadata collected and stored for every node, regionally and globally, continuously.